Financial Position

 Could the University fail financially?

 We are fortunate to be in a stable financial position, having returned modest surpluses in recent years.
 This is not the norm: around 1 in 4 UK universities were in deficit in 2021/22 and 40% of universities are forecasting a deficit in 2023/24.
 Some universities have been in deficit for three consecutive years or more.
 As we look at the environment for higher education, it is difficult to see how, or when, the international student market will return to the levels we saw in 2022/23.
-There is also no sign of an imminent increase in tuition fees and other income from students is constrained by the need to ensure the University remains affordable to all.
-We must, therefore, take pragmatic steps to reduce our costs and increase income from other sources.
-Taking action now will ensure the University continues to thrive and serve its students and the wider community.
+The increase in the undergraduate fee cap announced by the new government in November 2024 has been largely offset by the pending increase in employers' National Insurance contributions.
+We must, therefore, continue to carefully manage our costs and increase income from other sources.
+This will ensure the University continues to thrive and serve its students and the wider community.

 Why is the financial position of universities suddenly so precarious?

-Most universities’ main source of income – the Home undergraduate tuition fee – has been frozen by the UK government at £9,250 since 2017 and will not be increased until at least 2025.
+Most universities’ main source of income – the Home undergraduate tuition fee – has been frozen by the UK government at £9,250 since 2017 and will not be increased until 2025.
 High inflation in recent years means the fee is now worth about two thirds in real terms compared to a decade ago.
+A 3.1% increase in the fee cap in 2025/26, which the new government announced in November 2024, will not remedy almost a decade of real-terms cuts to per student funding.
+Increases to employers' National Insurance contributions will also add millions of pounds in extra costs to universities.

 Why aren’t universities demanding to be paid fairly for the cost of teaching?